maltezc/RackLyfe-Backend/readme.md

 7) in your terminal run `flask run -p 5001`

 ### How to run tests
+##### through terminal
 FLASK_ENV=test python3 -m unittest discover
 NOTE: must sent environment variable to test for db.engine to use mnb_test database.
 Otherwise will use mnb database

+#### through pycharm
+1) set environment variable first.
+    FLASK_DEBUG=test
+2) Set this my going to Run > Edit Configurations > Edit Configuration templates...
+3) a new dialog window will open. click Python Tests > pytest
+4) Set the environment variable in the Environment Variables section here.
+5) click apply and ok
+6) environment variable should be set and you can run tests through pycharm without having to add an env variable individually to each test file

 ### TODOs / Aspirations